Republic of Texas: Spanish Texas

-Long also contacted Jean Lafitte, who ran a large smuggling operation on Galveston Island.
+Long contacted Jean Lafitte, a French pirate who ran a large smuggling operation on Galveston Island.
 His letter suggested that the new government establish an admiralty court at Galveston, and offered to appoint Lafitte governor of Galveston.
-Unbeknownst to Long, Lafitte was actually a Spanish spy.
+Unbeknownst to Long, Lafitte was serving as a Spanish spy.
 While making numerous promises – and excuses – to Long, Lafitte gathered information about the expedition and passed it on to Spanish authorities.
 By July 16, the Spanish Consul in New Orleans had warned the viceroy in Mexico City that "I am fully persuaded that the present is the most serious expedition that has threatened the Kingdom".

-With Lafitte's lack of assistance, the expedition soon ran low on provisions.
+Lafitte failed to assist the expedition, which soon ran low on provisions.
 Long dispersed his men to forage for food.
 Discipline began to break down, and many men, including James Bowie, returned home.
-In early October, Lafitte reached an agreement with Long to make Galveston an official port for the new country and name Lafitte governor.
+In early October, Lafitte reached an agreement with Long to make Galveston an official port for the new country and name Lafitte as governor.
 Within weeks, 500 Spanish troops arrived in Texas and marched on Nacogdoches.
 Long and his men withdrew.
-Over 40 men were captured.
+Over 40 of his men were captured.
 Long escaped to Natchitoches, Louisiana.
 Others fled to Galveston and settled along Bolivar Peninsula.

-Undeterred in his defeat, Long returned once more in 1820 and joined the refugees at Bolivar Peninsula on April 6, 1820, with more reinforcements.
+Undeterred in defeat, Long returned again in 1820.
+He joined the refugees at Bolivar Peninsula on April 6, 1820, leading more reinforcements.
 He continued to raise money to equip a second expedition.
 Fifty men attempted to join him from the United States, but they were arrested by American authorities as they tried to cross into Texas.
 The men who had joined Long were disappointed they were paid in scrip, and they gradually began to desert.
 By December 1820, Long commanded only 50 men.

 With the aid of Ben Milam and others, Long revitalized the Supreme Council.
-He later broke with Milam, and the expedition led an uncertain existence until September 19, 1821, when Long and 52 men marched inland to capture Presidio La Bahía.
+He later broke with Milam.
+The expedition led an uncertain existence until September 19, 1821, when Long and 52 men marched inland to capture Presidio La Bahía.
 The town fell easily on October 4, but four days later Long was forced to surrender by Spanish troops.
-He was taken prisoner and sent to Mexico City, where about six months later he was shot and killed by a guard – reportedly bribed to do so by José Félix Trespalacios, thus ending the Long Expeditions.
+He was taken prisoner and sent to Mexico City; about six months later he was shot and killed by a guard, who reportedly was bribed to do so by José Félix Trespalacios.
+The Long Expeditions were ended.